Daltone123/alx-pre_course/0x01-git/README.md

-This is the non empty README.md in 0x01-git directory
+This is the README.md file in 0x01-git